Novalnet-AG/Moodle-Payment-Integration-by-Novalnet/README.md

-# NOVALNET PAYMENT PLUGIN FOR Moodle
+# MOODLE PAYMENT INTEGRATION BY NOVALNET

-Accept 100+ payment methods in 125+ currencies globally in a highly secure, state-of-the-art environment supported by AI-powered risk management for SMEs & large enterprises.
-NOVALNET hosts multiple value-added features & services including recurring payments, debt collection, automated marketplace.
+The Moodle Payment Gateway by Novalnet enables secure integration of payments and payment services for all Moodle shops through a full-service platform that allows merchants to automate payment processing, enrich customer experiences, and improve conversion rates via a single interface and contract partner.
+It supports over 100 payment methods in more than 125 currencies globally, offering a highly secure, state-of-the-art environment backed by AI-powered risk management tailored for SMEs and large enterprises.
+Additionally, Novalnet provides multiple value-added features and services, including recurring payments, debt collection, and automated marketplace solutions.

+## Integration requirements for Moodle
-NOVALNET payment plugin is available for the Moodle versions 4.5.0 - 5.+ in the following languages: <b>EN, DE</b>
+Novalnet <a href="https://www.novalnet.de/"> merchant account </a> is required for processing all international and local payments through this Moodle Payment Gateway.
+The module is available for the Moodle versions 4.5.0 - 5.+ in the following languages: EN & DE

-Support is available in: <b> EN, DE </b>

-Through individuality and flexibility, you can choose which payment methods and services you need.
-Get now a seamless integration with the various types of payments and payment-related services integrated in one unique platform.

 ## Important functions for Moodle